krkn-chaos/cerberus/README.md

 ```
 **NOTE**: The current implementation can monitor only one cluster from one host.
 It can be used to monitor multiple clusters provided multiple instances of Cerberus are launched on different hosts.

 **NOTE**: The components especially the namespaces needs to be changed depending on the distribution i.e Kubernetes or OpenShift.
 The default specified in the config assumes that the distribution is OpenShift.
+A config file for Kubernetes is located at config/kubernetes_config.yaml

 #### Run
 ```